bbbradsmith/zensf/readme.txt

 Good luck!

 Other notes:
+- Some NSF files do not use all startup banks.
+These will be replaced with the ROM's high bank ($FF).
 - All input text files will be interpreted as UTF-8.
 - Any changes to ramp.s will require package.py to be re-run to rebuild the mod banks.
 - If adding NSFs late, add to the end of the list in in_nfs/tracks.txt and use the ORDER to specify the playback order.
 (In nsfspider.py debug_track_skip can be used to skip analysis for NSFs you've already modified.)